NilFoundation/zkLLVM/gitbook-docs/circuit-development/compiler-extensions.md

 Apart from a general case sha2-256 hash funciton, we have a circuit-friendly implementation of it.
 It takes

 * Input: two blocks, each block is packed in two `pallas` field elements.
-* Ourput: one block packed in two `pallas` field elements.
+* Output: one block packed in two `pallas` field elements.

 Code example: